-(c) not less s than \$ nor more than \$ for a third violation within i from the o date of the first viol ation
+b. not less than \$ nor more than \$ for a second violation within from the date of the first violation, and

-- 23.2.
-Administrative Hearing. -- Any person subject to a civil penalty shall have a right to request an administrative hearing within days of receipt of the notice of the penalty.
+- c. not less than \$ nor more than \$ for a third violation within from the date of the first violation. - 23.2.
+Administrative Hearing.
+Any person subject to a civil penalty shall have a right to request an administrative hearing within days of receipt of the notice of the penalty.
 The director or his/her designee shall be authorized to conduct the hearing after giving appropriate notice to the respondent.
 The decision of the director shall be subject to appropriate judicial review. - 23.3.
 Collection of Penalties. -- If the respondent has exhausted his or her administrative appeals and the civil penalty has been upheld, he or she shall pay the civil penalty within days after the effective date of the final decision.
 If the respondent fails to pay the penalty, a civil action may be brought by the director in any court of competent jurisdiction to recover the penalty.
 Any civil penalty collected under this Act shall be transmitted to